Jesse-V/Folding-Atomata/README.md

     There's also the option of installing Folding Atomata directly from the source repository.
 I recommend visiting the [Releases page](https://github.com/Jesse-V/Folding-Atomata/releases) and downloading the .zip source of the latest stable edition.
 If you really want the cutting-edge and possible unstable edition, download the .zip from the top of the source tree via [this link](https://github.com/Jesse-V/Folding-Atomata/archive/master.zip).

-    > 1. Once you have download the source, use **./gitInstall.sh** to install build, compile, and install the program.
-You will need the root password for this, because that script installs the libglew-dev, freeglut3-dev, and cmake libraries and installs to /usr/share/.
+    > 1. Once you have download the source, use **./installFromSrc.sh** to install build, compile, and install the program.
+You will need the root password for this, because that script installs the libglew-dev, freeglut3-dev, libpng++-dev, and cmake libraries and installs to /usr/share/.
-    > 2. If you don't want to install Atomata from the source, install those libraries via **sudo apt-get install libglew-dev freeglut3-dev cmake build-essential**, navigate into the _src_ directory, and then use **./ClangCompileRun.sh** to compile with the [Clang compiler](https://en.wikipedia.org/wiki/Clang), or alternatively, use **./compileRun.sh** to compile using GCC.
+    > 2. If you don't want to install Atomata from the source, install those libraries via **sudo install libglew-dev freeglut3-dev libpng++-dev cmake build-essential**, navigate into the _src_ directory, and then use **./ClangCompileRun.sh** to compile with the [Clang compiler](https://en.wikipedia.org/wiki/Clang), or alternatively, use **./compileRun.sh** to compile using GCC.
 I prefer using Clang for development, but it doesn't matter too much if you're installing it from source.

 ### Usage